-Registrant's telephone number, including area code: (775) 625-3600 Securities registered pursua nt to Section 12(b) of the Act: Common Stock, Par Value \$0.01 Per Share; Common stock traded on the NYSE American stock market Securities registered pursua nt to Section 12(g) of the Act: None Indicate by check mark if th e Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES l NO ⊠ Indicate by check mark if th e Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-YES \square NO) 🗵 ther the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securitic such shorter period that the Registrant was required to file such reports), and (2) has been subject to submitted and posted pursua ther the Registrant has submitted electronically and posted on its corporate Web site, if any, every In ant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for spost such files).
-YES \boxtimes NO \square ıt sclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405) is not contained here dge, in definitive proxy or information statements incorporated by reference in Part III of this Form 1 • ther the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smalle "accelerated filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one 1 0 1 1 ion Large accelerated filer Accelerated filer Non-accelerated filer ☐ (Do not check if a small reporting company) Small reporting company X Emerging growth company X
+Registrant's telephone number, including area code: (775) 625-3600

+Securities registered pursuant to Section 12(b) of the Act: Common Stock, Par Value \$0.01 Per Share; Common stock traded on the NYSE American stock market

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+YES 🗖 NO 🖾

+Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+YES 🗆 NO 🗵

+Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES \boxtimes NO \square

+Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit and post such files).
+YES \boxtimes NO \square

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405) is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definition of "large accelerated filer", "accelerated filer", "smaller reporting company" and emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer $\hfill \Box$

+Non-accelerated filer

+Accelerated filer

+Small reporting company

+Emerging growth company